 The Rise of the Experience Economy

-In today’s economy, businesses are maxing out their offerings with experiences to engage individual customers in a way that creates a memorable event, as opposed to products.
-Gartner says 90% of business will compete over experience and 86% of customers would pay for a better one.
+The experience economy has transitioned us from the traditional business models to a more immersive form of customer service that engages clients in a way that produces a memorable event, as opposed to products.
+Gartner says that 90% of business will sell experience and 86% of customers are willing to pay for a better one.

 Apple’s Ingenious Genius Bar

-It’s no wonder Apple has become a premium brand, simply by delivering exceptional customer experiences.
-A leader of its kind, Apple Genius Bar is the heart and soul of the brand’s customer-first culture, through which they have defined the best-in-class customer services.
+Premium tech brand, Apple is one example of a company that flourishes by delivering exceptional customer experiences.
+A leader of its kind, Apple Genius Bar is the center of the brand’s customer-first culture, which has delivered world-class customer service.

-The generational shift has further affected this consumer trend.
-As the biggest spending cohort, millennials (the generation born between 1981 and 1996) are igniting the experience economy.
-In a study by Harris Group, 78 percent of millennials would rather spend on experiences rather than material items.
-And this behaviour is driven by the very core nature of “FOMO” (fear of missing out), whereby young people are eager to share experiences that will give them online or offline reputation.
+The generational shift has also fueled the progression of economic value.
+Millennials (people born between 1981-1996) are considered as the biggest spending generation and they ignited the experience economy.
+In a study by Harris Group, 78% of millennials would spend money on experiences rather than a product.
+This attitude is driven by the nature of “FOMO” or fear of missing out, wherein the younger generation share experiences that will improve their online and offline reputation.

 Lego the Past, On to the Future